Media freedom in Russia: Internet censorship and surveillance

 Russia was found to engage in selective Internet filtering in the political and social areas; no evidence of filtering was found in the conflict/security and Internet tools areas by the OpenNet Initiative in December 2010.
-Russia was on Reporters Without Borders list of countries under surveillance from 2010 to 2013 and was moved to the Internet Enemies list in 2014.
+Russia was on the Reporters Without Borders list of countries under surveillance from 2010 to 2013 and was moved to the Internet Enemies list in 2014.
 On 31 March 2013, The New York Times reported that Russia was beginning 'Selectively Blocking [the] Internet'.